reddogproductions/AzureDemoLab/README.md

 [Contact](Contact)

+## Audience

+This demo environment is to be used by Microsoft Employees, at this time the scope is set to the Belgian subsidiary

 ## About The Demo Environment

 There are a few reasons why I wanted to build this demo environment, the first and most obvious one is that I just like our technology and love to build and play around with it to increase my own knowledge.